open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-setup.md

 You can [build the kernel](#build-custom-intel-kernel) either on an Ubuntu 22.04 host or in an Ubuntu 22.04 docker container on an Ubuntu host.

+> **Note:** You can learn more about specific kernel patches related to VM hosting and
+> SR-IOV implementation in the relevant [SPEC file](https://github.com/open-edge-platform/edge-microvisor-toolkit/blob/3.0/SPECS/kernel/kernel.spec)

 ## Required Host BIOS Settings

 | | | |